-Omnia Ibrahim joined the URPP Language and Space in October 2018.
+Omnia Ibrahim joined the URPP Language and Space in October 2018 and is employed at the Institute of Computational Linguistics since December 2019.

 - What is the role of linguistic accommodation in early language development?